CiscoDevNet/NX-SDK/README.md

 # Documentation

-For detailed description and directory structure of Cisco NX-OS Infra SDK toolkit, refer to description.md
+For detailed description and directory structure of Cisco NX-OS SDK toolkit, refer to description.md

 # Usage

 Detailed usage of NX-OS SDK:
-  - For C++ custom Application development, public Classes and APIs to be used are available in <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/include">include/</a>.
-Its description and usage are available in <a href="http://gitlab.cisco.com/sathsrin/nxsdk/blob/master/doc/html/annotated.html">doc/html/annotated.html</a> (doxygen generated).
+  - For C++ custom Application development, public Classes and APIs to be used are available in <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/include">include/</a>.
+Its description and usage are available in <a href="https://github.com/CiscoDevNet/NX-SDK/blob/master/doc/html/annotated.html">doc/html/annotated.html</a> (doxygen generated).
 Please do a git pull and open the doxygen generated html page.
-Refer to <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/examples">examples/</a> for sample C++ Apps.
+Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/examples">examples/</a> for sample C++ Apps.
   - Python and other language bindings will be auto-generated from the above classes and APIs using SWIG.
-    Only Python language bindings for NX-OS SDK will be supported in Version 1.0 Refer to <a href="http://gitlab.cisco.com/sathsrin/nxsdk/tree/master/python/examples">python/examples</a> for python Apps leveraging the NX-OS SDK functionalities for Python custom App development.
+    Only Python language bindings for NX-OS SDK will be supported in Version 1.0 Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/python/examples">python/examples</a> for python Apps leveraging the NX-OS SDK functionalities for Python custom App development.

 # Release